From Christian’s interview for the Masters of Workers’ Compensation series on ReelLawyers.com.

 Under NC workers’ comp, employees could qualify for four different types of disability benefits.
 These are:

 When the employee has healed as much as is medically feasible, then they have reached Maximum Medical Improvement (MMI).
-Reaching MMI doesn’t necessarily mean that the individual has fully recovered from their injuries — rather, it simply means that that the state of their condition has plateaued and is unlikely to improve further with continued medical treatment.
+Reaching MMI doesn’t necessarily mean that the individual has fully recovered from their injuries — rather, it simply means that the state of their condition has plateaued and is unlikely to improve further with continued medical treatment.

 Once MMI has been reached, this is also the point at which a physician will determine the worker’s disability or injury rating.